 - Save yourself hours of homework and outsource your trade ideas, market analysis, and general research by following trusted accounts that offer some of this as part of their routine.

-Twitter is amazing because everyone is there talking, but it’s precisely that reason that you’ll want to weed out that chatter and focus only on people and accounts that actually bring you value during the times you are looking for it.
+Twitter is amazing because everyone is there talking about markets, but that’s exactly why you’ll want to weed out that chatter and focus only on people and accounts that actually bring you value during the times you are looking for it.

 I prefer to follow wide but listen narrow.
-The people and accounts I follow range from personal to business to professional reasons and if I were to try and listen to that firehose all mixed together at the same time, it will probably just frustrate me depending on what I’m looking for in that moment.
+The people and accounts I follow are a mix of personal, business, and professional, and if I were to try and listen to that firehose all mixed together at the same time, it will probably just frustrate me depending on what mode I’m in that moment.

-For example, I have a Trade Ideas list in which I’ve selected a small subset of my trading related follows to scan through when I’m building my watchlists or scanning for ideas.
+For example, I have a Trade Ideas list in which I’ve selected a small subset of my follows to browse through when I’m building my watchlists or coming up with new investment ideas.

-I have another list, Breaking News, that I’ll keep open exclusively during the trading day so I’m seeing in real-time what kind of potential market-moving headlines are hitting the tape during the day.
+I have another list, Breaking News, that I’ll keep open exclusively during the trading day so I’m seeing in real-time what kind of potential market-moving headlines are hitting the tape during the session.